Fort Calgary: History

 The I. G. Baker Company arrived at the site in July 1875, having been hired to construct the NWMP outpost.
-The fort was initially planned to be located near present-day Holy Cross Centre, with an advanced troupe of "F" Troop marking a spot near the site.
+The fort was initially planned to be located near present-day Holy Cross Centre, with an advanced detachment of "F" Troop marking a spot near the site.
 However, Brisebois elected to build the fort near the junction of the Bow and Elbow Rivers instead.
 Materials including spruce and pine were logged upstream and floated down to the site.
 The fort was originally bounded by a wooden palisade with several structures inside it; including a stables, barracks, guard room, and storage facilities.
 The fort was completed by December 1875, and cost the Canadian government C$2,476 to build.
 The outpost was initially known as the Bow River Fort until it was officially named Fort Brisebois in December 1875, after the commander of "F" Troop.
 However, Brisebois' superiors at NWMP headquarters had felt Brisebois misused his authority in naming the outpost and decided to rename the outpost Fort Calgary in June 1876.
 The name was recommended by James Macleod of the NWMP, who took the name from Calgary House in Scotland.

 The outpost had inadequate heating and insulation after it was completed, resulting in poor living conditions for its garrison.
 Combined with Brisebois' poor leadership, the members of "F" Troop mutinied during the winter of 1875–76 and sent a delegation to the headquarters in Fort Macleod to list out complaints against the commander.
 Brisebois was not relieved immediately after that incident, although was eventually replaced by Lawrence Herchmer in August 1876.